NEC PC-100

 The NEC PC-100 was a Japanese home computer available on October 13, 1983.
-It operated on 8086 CPU 7 MHz, 128KB RAM, 128KB VRAM, a Japanese language capable keyboard and a two button mouse.
-It had three models and its color monitor, PC-KD651, which could be used vertically or horizontally, had the price tag of 198,000 yen.
-Its biggest advantage over other computers of that time was its high graphical capability of 720 by 512 with a selection of 16 color out of 512 color available on its high end model30.
+It operated on 8086 CPU 7 MHz, 128 KB RAM, 128 KB VRAM, a Japanese language capable keyboard and a two-button mouse.
+It had three models and its color monitor, PC-KD651, which could either be used vertically or horizontally, had a price tag of ¥198,000.
+Its biggest advantage over many other computers of its time was its high graphical resolution of 720 x 512 pixels, with a selection of 16 colors out of a total palette of 512 colors on its high end model30.
 Its OS was MS-DOS and was also equipped with a spreadsheet program Maruchipuran (Multiplan) and a text editor JS-WORD as well as the game Lode Runner.